gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 Emphasis on 'low hanging'.
 No change of the build system, no heroic efforts (I keep repeating that in this article but this is so important).

 Again, in a typical C++ project, you'd be amazed at how much work the build system is doing without having to do it at all.
 Try these ideas below and measure if that helps or not:
 - Building and running tests *of your dependencies*.
-In a project which was using `unittest++` as a test framework, built as a cmake subproject, I discovered that the default behavior was to build the tests of the test framework, and run them, every time!
+In a project which was using `unittest++` as a test framework, built as a CMake subproject, I discovered that the default behavior was to build the tests of the test framework, and run them, every time!
 That's crazy.
 Usually there is a CMake variable or such to opt-out of this.
 - Building and running example programs *of your dependencies*.
 Same thing as above, the culprit that time was `mbedtls`.
 Again, setting a CMake variable to opt-out of that solved it.
 - Building and running the tests of your project by default when it's being included as a subproject of another parent project.
 Yeah the default behavior we just laughed at in our dependencies?
 It turns out we're doing the same to other projects!
 I am no CMake expert but it seems that there is no standard way to exclude tests in a build.
 So I recommend adding a build variable called `MYPROJECT_TEST` unset by default and only build and run tests when it is set.
 Typically only developers working on the project directly will set it.
 Same with examples, generating documentation, etc.
 - Building all of a third-party dependency when you only need a small part of it: `mbedtls` comes to mind as a good citizen here since it exposes many compile-time flags to toggle lots of parts you might not need.
 Beware of the defaults, and only build what you need!